CodingItWrong/outsidein.dev/docs/next-steps.md

 This guide was just the beginning of your journey.
 Here are some more suggestions to take your learning further.

-Note that none of the links to products below are affiliate links; I don't make any money off of them.
-These are just resources that have helped me that I want to pass along.
-For published books, I link to Pragmatic Bookshelf and InformIT because they offer DRM-free ebooks.
-They are all available through other channels as well.
+*Some of the links to book below are affiliate links: if you purchase through them I make a little money without any cost to you.
+If you’d rather not use these links, feel free to search for these books at your preferred bookseller.
+I recommend InformIT and Pragmatic Programmers for DRM-free ebooks.*

 ## A Community of Practice
 Doing agile development with other people provides accountability to stick with it and insights when it's not clear what to do.
 Here are some suggestions for how to find others to do agile development with: